What Should Every Gap Year Planner Know?

 Why Should I Take a Gap Year?

-Well, it’s a passage rite observed by a lot of 18-year olds all around the world.
+Well, it’s a passage rite observed by a lot of 18-year-olds all around the world.
 It’s usually done in the typical time frame (between high school and college or university).
 Even public figures such as Prince William, his wife, Kate, and Harry, his brother, took gap years in their adolescence.
-It’s very common in countries such as Australia, U.K., and New Zealand.
+It’s very common in countries such as Australia, the U.K., and New Zealand.
 Canada recently started catching on.

 You can decide to remain in one location or be mobile by embarking on a journey (either on your own or with friends).
 Several universities even permit their freshmen to defer admission for a year to experience and learn in their gap year period.
 That’s the extent of its acceptability.
 There are several ways to go about your gap year, but the bottom line is forging your path and absorbing yourself into a new way of life.